frederic-perez/AmE-dictionary/data/idioms.md

 __there comes a time__
 __there is (a) method to (one’s) madness__ There is a specific, rational purpose in what one is doing or planning, even though it may seem crazy or absurd to another person. _I know you don’t understand my motivation for this decision, but after the dust settles, you’ll see that there is a method to my madness._
 __there is aomething about xyz__ :two::hammer:
+__there is more to (someone or something) than meets the eye__ Something or someone has more merit, import, or facets than is initially perceived. _Don’t discount Fred as a candidate for this job—there’s more to him than meets the eye._
 __there is no way around it/that__ :two::dart::hammer: :es: no hay más remedio, no queda otro remedio
+__there is something about__
 __there you go__ :three::hammer:
 __there you have it__ :two: Used to highlight or emphasize the ease or simplicity of something that has just been explained or demonstrated. _Do you understand?
 You just have to insert the installation disc into your computer, and there you have it!
 The program installs itself in a matter of minutes._
 __there’s no other way around (it)__ There is no solution to avoid a particular outcome. _If you want to get good at English, you have to memorize a lot of idioms.
 There’s no way around it._